 NARRATOR: Hans reached for the pointy teeth and broke them off—Snap!

-NARRATOR: And out of the hall ran the man.
+NARRATOR: And the man ran out of the hall.

 NARRATOR: The furry man leaped at Hans, but Hans sprang away and the man flew past—right out an open window.